BaconBravo/Wowza-Learning-Terms-and-Policies/Privacy Policy.md

 #### Who Can View Information You Post

 Comments you post on our blog or in testimonials may be viewable by other users of Wowza Learning and the general public and you should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your personal information from these areas, contact us at [wowzalearning.com/feedback](https://wowzalearning.com/feedback).
+To request removal of your personal information from these areas, contact us at [privacy@wowzalearning.com](mailto:privacy@wowzalearning.com).
 We provide you the ability to control who can view and modify the content you have created on Wowza Learning and to remove information about previous study sessions.
 In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 #### Cookies and Tracking Tools

-To learn how to manage cookies and other tracking tools, and to read our **Do Not Track Policy**, please click [here](https://wowzalearning.com/cookies).
+To learn how to manage cookies and other tracking tools, please click [here](https://wowzalearning.com/cookies).

 #### Managing Your Account